Yuukinaesa/PortSyncro/README.md

 ## 🚀 Deployment

-The app can be deployed to Vercel, Netlify, or any other Next.js-compatible platform.
+PortSyncro can be deployed to Vercel, Netlify, or any other Next.js-compatible platform.

 ### Vercel Deployment
 1. Connect your GitHub repository to Vercel